kanglicheng/code-school/ruby/homeworks/git-homeworks.md

 Starting today, and for the duration of your cohort, you will use git to submit all of your homework assignments.
 All homework assignments will be accumulated into a single repo on GitHub.
 Each day's homework will be done in a local copy and pushed up to GitHub daily.

 The homework for the day should be submitted before 9 AM of the day in question.
-Homework scheduled for W1D5 needs to be submitted on W1D5 before 9AM.
+Homework scheduled for W1D5 needs to be submitted on W1D5 before 9 AM.

 ## Setup
 Let's initialize our repo and setup a GitHub remote before moving on to adding homeworks.
-* Create a new folder in the directory of your choosing, the name of your directory should contain the word _homework_ with any AppAcademy related prefix/suffix.
+* Create a new folder in the directory of your choosing, the name of your directory should contain the word _homework_ with any App Academy related prefix/suffix.
   ```bash
   cd path-to-some-directory
   mkdir aA-homeworks